vaibhavvnaik/vaibhavvnaik/README.md

 # Hey, I'm Vaibhav 👋

-**builder turned PM — shipping at the intersection of Developer Platforms, API Management, AI Agents, and deal discovery.**
+**builder turned PM — shipping at the intersection of Developer Platforms, API Management, AI Agents, and Platform Infrastructure.**

 PM at Remitly, VMWare..